rosiehiggins/Metaverse-NVC-research-project/README.md

 activate.bat
 ```

-**NOTE!!** in Windows 10 powershell you need to run ./activate.PS1 and you may need to set permissions, see this post for more info: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows
+**NOTE!!** in Windows 10 Powershell you need to run ./activate.PS1 and you may need to set permissions, see this post for more info: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows

 Once activated in Windows Powershell you will see a little *(venv)* before the directory name